 Let's now run through the basic steps for assigning the end points via the shadow point and highlight point tools.
-Before you do anything else, I suggest you select the eyedropper tool in the Tools panel and go to the eyedropper Options panel and set the Sample Size to 3 × 3 Average (or perhaps higher, such as 5×5 Average).
+But before you do anything else, select the eyedropper tool in the Tools panel and go to the eyedropper Options panel and set the Sample Size to 3×3 Average (or higher).
 Now open the Levels or Curves dialog.
 The default values for the shadow point and highlight point tools are 0% and 100%, but if you want to set the shadows and highlights in a grayscale or CMYK image for repro output, you will need to set these differently.
 The shadow point should obviously be higher than 0% (in order to take into account the dot gain) and may typically need to be set to 4%, while the highlight point for the non-specular highlights should be slightly darker than 100% (this ensures that the highlight detail will hold on the press) and should be set to around 96% or lower.
-This method of assigning the end points allows you to decide exactly where the highlight and shadow points should be.
-Bear in mind here that when setting the highlight clipping point it is only important to set the highlight clipping point to the value suggested here for the non-specular highlight areas, as was discussed in Chapter 3.
-In the case of specular highlights, such as highlight reflections off metal surfaces, there is no need to worry about these being clipped to pure white.
+This method of assigning the end points allows you to decide exactly where the highlight and shadow points should be, but as I say, this is only really necessary when profiled conversions are not an option.
+In a normal workflow you should never need to bother with setting the end points in this way.